About the Host

-Chef Coleman will be welcoming us into his home kitchen (via livestream), and teaching us how to cook a multi-course meal showcasing his signature elevated comfort food (see full menu below).
-And, as is always the case at our events, he'll be taking plenty of questions from attendees while he cooks and participating in an extended Q&A to close out the night!
+Chef Stieber welcomed us into his home kitchen (via livestream), and taught us how to cook a multi-course meal showcasing his inventive Chinese/Jewish fusion cuisine (see full menu below).
+And, as is always the case at our events, he took plenty of questions from attendees while he cooked and participated in an extended Q&A to close out the night!

 - What does my ticket get me?

-In addition to getting access to the live event, you’ll receive a complete grocery list, a companion Recipe Book (with detailed step-by-step cooking instructions and kitchen equipment needed to cook each dish), and unlimited viewing access to the recording of the event after its completion so you can cook the meal along with Chef Coleman as often as you’d like!
+In addition to unlimited viewing access to the recording of this event, you’ll receive the companion Recipe Book (which includes detailed step-by-step cooking instructions and kitchen equipment needed to make each dish, as well as the complete grocery list) so you can cook the meal along with Chef Stieber as often as you’d like!

 - What will the yield be?